gaehlerm/SoftwareEngineering/README.md

 ### Worker class

-Worker classes are doing the hard work in your code and they are the most commonly used.
+Worker classes are implementing the difficult algorithms in your code.
 Some people may say these are the only real classes.
 At least most of the design rules for classes apply only to worker classes.
-Worker classes have very few private variables, some rather complicated private methods and a few public methods.
+Worker classes have very few private variables, some rather complicated private methods and few public methods.
 Worker classes are the only type of classes with private methods.
 Other classes don't have complicated methods to hide, other classes hide only variables.

 This means that worker classes are the only classes that do really complicated things that have to be hidden from the other programmers or users.
 At the same time, worker classes are extremely dangerous.
 You can easily hide too much complexity within a single worker class, such that no one will ever be able to understand it.
 You have to make absolutely sure that your worker classes are small and well tested.
 In fact, a worker class isn’t that different from a function where the function arguments correspond to the member variables.
 Therefore a worker class shouldn’t have more than 3 member variables and about 100 lines of code, depending on the general complexity of the class.
 Consider also using a few functions instead of a worker class.
 Functions have to explicitly pass around the variables which might make the code easier to understand and test.